- Estradiol Hemihydrate/Estradiol/Norethisterone Acetate

 Is it available over-the-counter?

 You can only buy Evorel Conti and Evorel Sequi from pharmacies the UK if you have a prescription.
-Take our confidential questionnaire.
+If are looking to renew your Evorel prescription, take our confidential questionnaire.
 One of our practising doctors will review your case and issue a prescription if appropriate.

 Is it right for me?

 Getting your medication through our repeat service is simple.
 As soon as you have completed our short medical assessment, your responses will be examined by our GP.
-Following confirmation of your order, our UK-registered pharmacy will dispense your order and ship it to you by express delivery.
+Following confirmation of your order, our UK-registered pharmacy will dispense your order.
+Medications are shipped by our express delivery partners is secure packaging.

 - GMC Doctors